MeTheKaptain/Lab-Manager-Resources/README.md

 ### Monthly

 * reconcile monthly purchases for the lab *(pcard use)*
+	- send invoices to Vicki to encumber after reconciliation
 * scrape the -80&deg;C freezer
-* refill the liquid nitrogen dewar
+* refill the liquid nitrogen storage dewar
+	- BMSB 9th floor *(Vicki has keys if locked)*
+* refill the autoclaved single-distilled water pans in the cell culture incubators

 ### Yearly